 Hazel Dormouse, Slow-worm, Common Lizard, birds and low numbers of foraging bats currently inhabit the site

-The measures proposed as part of the development will enhance the SNIC for all species
+The measures proposed as part of the development will enhance the SNCI for all species

-In addition to retaining and protecting core wildlife habitat dispersal routes around the site will be created to allow wildlife to move to surrounding habitats in the South Downs and along the A27 embankment
+In addition to retaining and protecting core wildlife habitat, dispersal routes around the site will be created to allow wildlife to move to surrounding habitats along the A27 embankment and in Three Cornered Copse

 The habitat restoration and management proposals described below, together with contributions towards habitat creation projects in nearby Local Wildlife Sites, will ensure that populations of these species in the local area are conserved and enhanced